microsoft/build-2025-devcenter/BuildLab/build-lab-instructions.md

 1. Close out your Dev tunnel.
 2. Sign into Co-Pilot by authorizing VS Code (the pop-up will come up if you ask Co-Pilot to open terminal).
 3. Open your terminal and type 'az login' in the command line.
-Hit 'enter' if it asks for a subscription/ tenant.
+4. Hit **'Enter'** if it asks for a subscription/ tenant.
-4. Login with the microsoft account
+5. Login with the microsoft account
-5. Open the GitHub Copilot chat in your local VS Code
+6. Open the GitHub Copilot chat in your local VS Code
-6. Switch Copilot to agent mode and select 'Claude 3.5' or 'Claude 3.7':
+7. Switch Copilot to agent mode and select 'Claude 3.5' or 'Claude 3.7':

    ![Switch to Agent Mode](InstructionImages/Build2025Images/MCPAgent.jpg)
    *(Use the dropdown to select "Agent" mode)*

-7. Validate that the Dev Box MCP is running by clicking the tool icon:
+8. Validate that the Dev Box MCP is running by clicking the tool icon:

    ![Tool Icon](InstructionImages/Build2025Images/AddContext.jpg)